Chart Color Schemes

 Central Highlands - West's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

 Health data shows Central Highlands - West residents have relatively positive health outcomes.
-The prevalence of common health conditions is quite low across both younger and older age groups.
+Prevalence of common conditions is low across both younger and older age groups.

 Frequently Asked Questions - Health